DISSC-yale/docs/docs/using_dvc.md

 Dependencies
   - If you have not worked through the [Using GitHub](connecting_to_git.md) walkthough and install you should start there
-  - make sure that we have access to [GitHub](https://github.com/DISSC-yale/demo)
-  - make sure we have access to cooper linux server (email- Maurice for access)

 Things to be aware of when using DVC
   - DVC ends up creating many copies of your data.
     Important to keep in mind when working with large data.